last-rev-llc/last-rev-marketing-site/packages/graphql-sdk/README.md

 # Expected Environment Variables

-- GRAPHQL_SERVER_URL (optional) - URL of the GraphQL server.
+URL of the GraphQL server.
 If not provided, defaults to `http://localhost:3000/api/graphql`

 # About